Drawing Critiques

 Photo courtesy of ©Helen South / About.com

-This is the photo converted to grayscale (a forum member reminded me to do this) -
+The first step is to convert the photo to grayscale which helps you to easily identify areas of light and shade plus tones (a forum member reminded me to do this) -

 Old Bridge In Grayscale